-The pipe should be protected from the sun and be in an area with proper ventilation.
+The pipe and fittings should be protected from the sun and be in an area with proper ventilation.
 This will lessen the effects of ultraviolet rays and help prevent heat build-up.
+Handling the products properly can help to eliminate any possible safety hazards.